QuiltMC/rfcs/loader/0032-loader-plugins.md

 moved to one or more first-party loader plugins that are installed by default, keeping only the bare minimum amount of code required for mod resolving in Loader proper.
-Loader plugins will be capable of effecting the mod loading process by adding/removing mods and even adding other plugins.
+Loader plugins will be capable of effecting the mod loading process by adding mods and even adding other plugins.
 Plugins will also have the ability to open/create UI elements which can be used for as simple a thing as prompting the user for confirmation, or as complex of one as writing a full-scale mod launcher as a loader plugin.

 ## Application
 Loader plugins are initially added from the classpath, allowing default loader